Train in Vain: Meaning and inspiration

 When the album London Calling (1979) was released, many fans assumed it was called "Stand by Me", but the meaning of the song's title is obscure as the title phrase cannot be found in the lyrics.
 Mick Jones, who wrote most of the song, offered this explanation: "The track was like a train rhythm, and there was, once again, that feeling of being lost."

 The song has been interpreted by some as a response to "Typical Girls" by the Slits, which mentions girls standing by their men.
 Mick Jones split up with Slits guitarist Viv Albertine shortly before he wrote the song.

-The song has been interpreted to be about Jones' volatile relationship with Albertine, who commented "I'm really proud to have inspired that but often he won't admit to it.
+The song has been interpreted to be about Jones's volatile relationship with Albertine, who commented "I'm really proud to have inspired that but often he won't admit to it.
 He used to get the train to my place in Shepherd's Bush and I would not let him in.
 He was bleating on the doorstep.
 That was cruel".
 The couple separated around the time of the recording sessions for London Calling (1979).

+Critical reception

-Critical receptionCash Box wrote that this was Clash's "most commercial effort...to date," stating that "an infectious rhythm has supplanted the three chord guitar attack" and added that Joe Strummer's playing is "more restrained but equally as effective."
+Cash Box wrote that this was Clash's "most commercial effort ... to date", stating that "an infectious rhythm has supplanted the three chord guitar attack" and added that Joe Strummer's playing is "more restrained but equally as effective".
 Record World wrote that "Mick Jones' vocals reach expressive cries and the overall sound has a crisp, rockabilly feel that should move the Clash into best-seller status."